detomon/bliplay/SYNTAX.md

 ]
 ```

-> The 2 variants overwrite each other.
+> The two variants overwrite each other.

 ### Volume Sequence